Visitors walking peacefully through a sunlit mosque courtyard in Istanbul, framed by arches and domes

 We live and work here, so here is a candid, practical answer to the question travellers ask us most often — including advice for solo travellers, women and families visiting Istanbul.

-It is the question that quietly sits behind a lot of trip planning, and one we are asked all the time by travellers from the US, the UK, Australia, Canada and New Zealand: is Istanbul safe?
+This question quietly sits behind a lot of trip planning, and travellers from the US, the UK, Australia, Canada and New Zealand ask us all the time: is Istanbul safe?
 As people who live here and walk these streets every week, our honest answer is yes — Istanbul is a welcoming, hospitable city that millions of visitors enjoy without trouble each year.
 But “safe” deserves a real answer, not just reassurance, so here is the practical version.

 The everyday reality